Transition of Care Guide

 If you are unable to find needed information through any of the above links or resources, or through the accordion topics below, please call our clinic at 404-727-7551.

 Emory University has taken steps to protect students as they transition to living or studying on campus.
-We recommend building out a basic first aid kit and bringing additional items for the help of COVID prevention.
+We recommend building out a basic first aid kit.
 Suggested items for the kit below.

 Supplies Recommended